AndrianBdn/GVR-SceneKit/README.md

 This method is called when magnet on Cardboard is ‘clicked’ (or if there there are tap on Simulator window)

+## Examples

+There is VRControllerSwift and VRControllerObjC example VR controllers.
+Which one is going to be used is specified in Info.plist.
+By default we use VRControllerSwift.

+They contain different implementations.
+If you want to do some cool stuff, I suggest you to read both.

 ## Implementation Details